Barak Valley: Weather

 Barak Valley has a temperature that varies 35° to 40 °C and also has a humid environment with rainfall varying from 100 to 200 cm.
 It is one of the hottest and humid region of entire North East.

 Politics

-Bengali-dominated Barak valley have 15 Assembly seats.
-As per as vote share, Maximum of the people in the valley have supported BJP in 2021 Assam Legislative Assembly election followed by INC and AIUDF.
+Bengali-dominated Barak Valley have 15 Assembly seats.
+As per as vote share, maximum of the people in the valley have supported BJP in 2021 Assam Legislative Assembly election followed by INC and AIUDF.
 It has been found that 48.7% vote share have gone in the favour of BJP, 27% to Indian National Congress and 21.9% to AIUDF in the last election.
-As per as seat share concerned, BJP have won 53.3% seats, 26.7% AIUDF and 20% Indian National Congress respectively.
+As per as seat share concerned, BJP have won 53.3% seats, 26.7% AIUDF and 20% Indian National Congress, respectively.
+The Election Commission of India on 20 June 2023 have reduced the number of seats share of Barak Valley in Assam Legislative Assembly from 15 to just 13 assembly constituencies.

 Constituencies

 Barak Valley has two Lok Sabha seats.